 An Interview with Juno Dawson

 In this double shot episode, I interview speculative fiction author and transgender rights activist Juno Dawson on the publication of her novel The Shadow Cabinet, the second book in the HMRC trilogy.
+We talk about the cultural impact of the Spice Girls and how that girl power sentiment is a through-line in her work.

 An Interview with Chelsea Bieker